AbeArtus/RandomWare-CSProj-G15/README.md

 Zane Lesley

 ## To-Do
+### Virus 2 (zane)
-- [x] Hide file log file for virus 2 (zane)
+- [x] Hide file log file for virus 2
-- [x] Make a way to upload the log file for virus 2 with encryption to a different network(zane)
+- [x] Make a way to upload the log file for virus 2 with encryption to a different network
-- [] Detection/prescan software for virus 2 (zane)
+- [x] Detection/prescan software for virus 2
-- [] real time detection (Hard, would require some sort of low level kernal system)
+- [ ] real time detection (Hard, would require some sort of low level kernal system)
+- [ ] send key from server to virus
+- [ ] create kill/delete command from server to virus
+- [ ] be able to log multiple days instead of just one log file
+- [ ] more checking of file from the detecter (including socket and attempt to get ip/host)
+- [ ] see if any information about key is avaliable from detector
+- [ ] be able to hold more log files on server script.
+- [ ] experiment with what happens if the user turns the computer off.
+- [ ] POSSIBLE: expand virus to be able to monitor mouse movement, as well as be able to control both mouse and keyboard.

+### Others:
 Virus to do
 - [X] Develop a simple in directory encyption malware in python
 - [ ] Develop a virus that will go beyond its directory and change other files in Python